logo-new-vintage-origins.jpg

 The story shown above was included on special panels in the SDCC He-Man / Prince Adam box.
 It makes a good attempt to create a thoughtful canonical link between Adam and an earlier holder of the He-Man title.

-The illustrations pay tribute to Alfredo Alcala’s artwork in the Series One minicomics and Rury Obrero’s box art.
+The illustrations pay tribute to Alfredo Alcala’s artwork in the Series One minicomics and Rudy Obrero’s box art.
 Dramatic art has always been part of the Masters of the Universe story; it is great to see that tradition continue.